The democratic detrender: Ensemble-Based Removal of the Nuisance Signal in Stellar Time-Series Photometry: Introduction

 In three of the four detrending models (excluding the \texttt{local} model) used in the \texttt{democratic detrender} by default there is an emphasis on fitting low frequency (long period) noise and ignoring high frequency (short period) noise.
 This is so that we will not distort the transit shape with non-physical high frequency noise \citep{Waldmann2012}.
 Additionally, this decreases the chance of either hiding or erroneously adding moon-like transit dips -- i.e., minimizes both the false negative and false positive rates.
 For \textit{Kepler} and \textit{TESS} data, where we will frequently have multiple transit epochs, we would not expect high frequency noise to be coherent with the transits \citep{Pont2006}.
-Thus by including multiple transits this incoherent high frequency noise should essentially cancel itself out, scaling with $\sqrt{N}$ transit epochs.
+Thus, by including multiple transits this incoherent high frequency noise should essentially cancel itself out, scaling with $\sqrt{N}$ transit epochs.
 In this context, the boundary between high frequency and low frequency noise is defined at a frequency commensurate with the transit duration.

 In what follows, in Section~\ref{sec: ensemble detrending} we present the theory behind ensemble-based detrending via a community of models.
 Then, in Section~\ref{sec: detrending methods} we outline the detrending methods implemented by default in the \texttt{democratic detrender}, its modularity, and its customizability -- and walk through an example case of detrending a light curve with the \texttt{democratic detrender}.
-The source code can be found on GitHub.\footnote{\href{https://github.com/dyahalomi/democratic\_detrender}{https://github.com/dyahalomi/democratic\_detrender}} Tutorials and API documentation can be found on Read the Docs.\footnote{\url{https://democratic-detrender.readthedocs.io/en/latest/}}
+The source code can be found on GitHub.\footnote{\href{https://github.com/dyahalomi/democratic\_detrender}{https://github.com/dyahalomi/democratic\_detrender}} Tutorials and API documentation can be found on Read the Docs.\footnote{\url{https://democratic-detrender.readthedocs.io/en/latest/}} A static version of the code used in this work is available in Zenodo \citep{democratic_detrender_zenodo}.